BerlingskeMedia/aria_datadispatcher/README.md

 To simply the security complexity on the client of handling credentials, the above solution is not using BPC tickets.
 See [Using only app credentials and no tickets](https://github.com/BerlingskeMedia/bpc/blob/master/doc/ServerToServer.md#using-bpc-to-secure-an-api)

-Ie. the requests to Event Dispatcher is signed using app credentials - not, as usally, a BPC ticket.
+Ie. the requests to Data Dispatcher is signed using app credentials - not, as usally, a BPC ticket.

 The benefit it that the client application does not need to request a ticket and keep reissuing it upon expiration.